Report generated on 2023-10-03, 08:04:38 UTC

 AI BETA TESTING v1.16 LOW THREAT

 Using AI techniques, our recent observations of seismic activity in the Alaska Region have revealed a high probability of significant earthquakes to occur in certain areas in the near future.
-In particular, KODIAK ISLAND REGION, ALASKA, KENAI PENINSULA, ALASKA have shown signs of increased seismic activity.
+In particular, ALASKA PENINSULA have shown signs of increased seismic activity.